-That day a large earthquake had struck the city of Lisbon in Portugal.
-Despite the epicentre of the quake lying over 1000 miles south west the force was great enough to send huge waves of water rolling into the Cornish coast.
+That day in 1755 a large earthquake had struck the city of Lisbon in Portugal.
+And despite the epicentre of the quake lying over 1000 miles southwest the force was great enough to send huge waves of water rolling into the Cornish coast.
+What, I suppose, has become known is modern times as a tsunami.

 Earthquake in Falmouth

-Many people he spoke to thought that there had been some kind of explosion at the busy Falmouth harbour.
-Further inland Mr J S Enys, of the Enys estate near Penryn, spoke of a sound like “a heavy weight falling” and “the shaking of articles in the rooms”.
-Again the tide rose and fell very quickly.
+Many people he spoke to thought that there had been some kind of explosion in the busy Falmouth harbour.
+While further inland Mr J. S. Enys, of the Enys estate near Penryn, spoke of a sound like “a heavy weight falling” and “the shaking of articles in the rooms”.
+Again the tide rose and fell very quickly that day.

 One of them described a rush of air which was strong enough to blow their candles out and a ‘great noise’ that could be felt as well as heard.
 Rather them than me!